GobinathAL/javaPractice/README.md

 # javaPractice
-Learning java for the first time.
-Creating simple programs to learn java
+Learning java by doing lots of programs